craigmulligan/graphberry/README.md

 > A graphql server for interacting with hardware

-**NOTE** Warning: This project is in it's early stages.
+**Warning**: This project is in it's early stages.
 APIs are likely to break.

 # Features